jcaip/jcaip.github.io/_posts/2020-03-14-Kernels-and-Cliques.md

 what we get out = very good clusters (emperically)

+We can see this on the Jepoardy dataset

 ## But is it web-scale?

 Okay but assume we have a large corpus - will this still work?